What is a School Governor?

 - Acting as a link between the local community and the school

 - Helping to set and manage the school budget

 - Ensuring the health and safety of pupils and staff

 At Awbridge Primary School we do this on several levels.
-We meet as a Full Governing Body about six times a year but also in two main committees, where certain aspects of the school are considered in more detail.
-At present our committees are:
+We meet as a Local Academy Committee about six times a year.

 Individual governors are also linked with a particular area, such as Special Educational Needs, Safeguarding, or a curriculum.
 This ensures that Governors ‘know their School’ and are able to challenge the school to achieve the very best outcomes for children.